bjj1478/NarrativeEngine-Argent/README.md

 ### Auto-Detection & Profiling

 NPCs are detected as they appear in the story.
 The AI generates full profiles: personality, voice, goals, faction, visual description.
-No manual data entry required.
+NPCs written into your lore file as `### CHARACTER -- Name` are seeded into the ledger on import and treated as canon — their authored `PersonalityHex`, `Traits`, and `Tier` override inference.

 ### Personality Hexagon